gardener/test-infra/docs/GetStarted.md

 ```
  #### LocationSets
  Location sets define multiple sets of TestLocations with a unique name.
- These sets can be referenced with their unique name in the testflow steps which enables the following feature in the testmachinery:
+ These sets can be referenced with their unique name in the testflow steps which enables the following feature in the TestMachinery:
  - Use multiple versions of the same TestDefinition in one Testrun
  - Restrict TestDefinition of steps with labels
   ```yaml